Specialties And Designations

 The Academy of Veterinary Zoological Medicine Technicians – was created specifically for veterinary technicians working in zoological medicine.
 The AVZMT offers the opportunity for zoo technicians to demonstrate excellence in the field.

 Societies approved by NAVTA:

-Society of Veterinary Behavior Technicians– enriches human animal interactions by promoting scientifically based techniques of training, management, and behavior modification.
+Society of Veterinary Behavior Technicians– enriches human-animal interactions by promoting scientifically based techniques of training, management, and behaviour modification.
 SVBT provides a forum for discussion and continuing education while working with allied professional organizations to strengthen the veterinary health care profession.

-The American Association of Equine Veterinary Technicians– a professional Association for equine veterinary technicians, assistants and practice managers, as well as other support staff.
-Their mission is to promote the health and welfare of the horse through the education and professional enrichment of the equine veterinary technician and assistant.
+The American Association of Equine Veterinary Technicians– a professional Association for equine veterinary technicians, assistants and practise managers, as well as other support staff.
+Its mission is to promote the health and welfare of the horse through the education and professional enrichment of the equine veterinary technician and assistant.

 Association of Zoo Veterinary Technicians– dedicated to all aspects of quality veterinary technical care in the field of zoo animal medicine.

-Veterinary Emergency and Critical Care Society – provides a forum for collaboration of all individuals interested and involved with veterinary emergency and critical care medicine and surgery.
-Their mission is to promote the advancement of knowledge and high standards of practice in veterinary emergency medicine and critical patient care.
+Veterinary Emergency and Critical Care Society – provides a forum for collaboration of all individuals interested in and involved with veterinary emergency and critical care medicine and surgery.
+Its mission is to promote the advancement of knowledge and high standards of practice in veterinary emergency medicine and critical patient care.

 The Society of Laboratory Animal Veterinary Technicians – was formed to develop a network of professional veterinary technicians dedicated to the advancement of responsible and humane laboratory animal care and use to benefit humans and animals, to exchange information and expertise in the care and use of laboratory animal and to advance by actively seeking continuing education opportunities for the members.